Koterin/homeland/README.md

 # homeland
-Stuff to keep safe

-Different configs to keep it cross-deviced and familiar everywhere
+Configs to keep it cross-deviced and familiar everywhere